e2r2fx/VectorCode/docs/CONTRIBUTING.md

 coverage report are also in the CI configuration, but it might still help to run them locally before you open the PR.

+This project also runs static analysis with [basedpyright](https://docs.basedpyright.com).
+GitHub Action will also run the check when a PR is submitted.

 You may also find it helpful to
 [enable logging](https://github.com/Davidyz/VectorCode/blob/main/docs/cli.md#debugging-and-diagnosing)
 for the CLI when developing new features or working on fixes.